MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

     TOP_LEVEL_ID - LEVEL_1_ID - LEVEL_2_ID - ... - LEVEL_N_ID

 which creates ID for every Span by taking the parent's ID and adding a unique suffix.
-With such a structure, it is possible to group things not only by the top level Span but also every intermediate level as well.
+With such a structure, it is possible to group things not only by the top-level Span but also every intermediate level as well.

 ### Encoding Additional Information into an ID

 The previous section shows how the parent-child relationship can be encoded into the ID itself.
 In general ANY information that is CONSTANT over the lifetime of the Span can be encoded into the ID as well without destroying its utility as an ID (which just requires uniqueness).
-For example the start time, or start location could be part of the ID.
+For example, the start time, or start location could be part of the ID.
 However doing this make the ID bigger and generally is not worthwhile unless the information is small and high value.
-Candidates for such information high value, small size include
+Candidates for such information high value, small size includes

 1. Control information (like a verbosity bit (or bits))
-2. Format and interpretation bits (e.g. what version or semantic properties of the ID)
+2. Format and interpretation bits (for example, what version or semantic properties of the ID)

 ## Fixed (Bounded) Size IDs

 Generally speaking fixed sized structures are easier to implement than variable sized structure.
 Thus there is non-trivial value if the IDs can be kept to a fixed maximum size.
-Indeed many existing logging systems mandate a particular size for the IDs (typically 64 or 128 bits).
+Indeed many existing logging systems mandate a particular size for the IDs (typically 64 bits or 128 bits).

 Note that systems that mandate fixed size IDs have a problem with hierarchical IDs (which have unbounded size).
-If a fixed-sized ID system receives a ID that is to large what can it do?
+If a fixed-sized ID system receives an ID that is too large what can it do?
 The solution is hashing.
 Clearly a variable sized ID can be hashed to any particular fixed size without destroying its ability to act as a unique ID.
 However if some parts of the system hash (because they are fixed size), and other do not, then in order to compare IDs it must be possible to look at both IDs, recognize that one is hashed